codaxy/cxjs/README.md

 CxJS, or simply Cx, is a feature-rich JavaScript framework for building complex web front-ends, such as BI tools, dashboards and admin apps.
-Modern frameworks such as React and Angular provide an excellent base for building UI components, however, component implementation and many other aspects are left to the developer.
+Modern frameworks such as React and Angular provide an excellent base for building UI components, however, component implementation and many other topics are left to the developer.
 CxJS tries to fill that gap and provide the all necessary ingredients required for modern web applications.

 CxJS uses React (or a React compatible library) for DOM manipulation and